scwood/lurch/README.md

 }
 ```

-Which boils the process of watching a twitch stream into,
+Which boils the process of watching a twitch stream into:

 ```
 streams
 watch nl_kripp
 ```

-Not too shabby.